 More than 500 fans lined up at the Tysons store starting at pre-dawn that first day.
 Over the weekend, Tysons and Glendale hosted over 7500 visitors, and sold a combined $599,000 in products over the first two days.

 The Apple Store was an immediate success, but it wasn't as if Apple was the first company to try it.
 Apple was just the first company to do it right.
 Dell and Gateway both tiptoed into retail before Apple got to it, for instance, but both of their efforts faded quickly.

-The Apple Store's success never really abated.
+The Apple Store's success has never really abated.
 Its first urban flagship, on Chicago's Magnificent Mile, opened in 2003, with the first international Apple Store arriving in Ginza, Tokyo, Japan, later that year.
 Five years to the day after the first two stores, in 2006, Apple opened its iconic "cube" location on Fifth Avenue in New York.

 While the number of Apple Stores worldwide crossed 500 with its first location in Korea, which opened in 2018, the originals haven't been forgotten.
 The store Apple designated number one in Glendale, remains a popular site for fan pilgrimages.
 But store number two — Tyson's — was still the first to open.

 While Apple steadily opened more and more Apple Stores around the world after the first US ones in 2001, it also shut them all in 2020.
 For months, stores across the globe were closed because of the coronavirus, and only slowly reopened — before sometimes having to close again.

 China was the first to see Apple Stores reopening, then later parts of Europe, and next selected ones in the US.
 At each, there were reduced opening hours, and the whole atmosphere changed as they implemented social distancing and healthcare procedures.